Gahbr/Curriculum-vitae/README.md

 # Curriculum-vitae

-## My CV's in English and Portuguese versions
+## My CV is available in two languages: English and Portuguese